 An introduction to the concepts and practices used to determine the nature and quantity of specified chemicals in air, solutions, and solid samples.
 Students investigate techniques commonly used in environmental analysis including electrochemistry, spectroscopy, chromatography, and titration.
 These techniques are then applied to the investigations of real world problems with emphasis on the importance of accurate analysis and data reporting.
 Prerequisites: CHE 1021 General Chemistry I and either CHE 1022 General Chemistry II, or CHE 2021 Organic Chemistry I. 2 class hours / 2 laboratory hours; 3 credits.

-The Chemistry of Sustainability (CHE 3005)
+Advanced Environmental Chemistry (CHE 3005)

 Green Chemistry (CHE 3021)

 This advanced chemistry course will introduce the twelve guiding principles of Green Chemistry.
 Students will evaluate the effect of chemicals and chemical production on human health.
 Topics covered in detail will include real world cases that have been recognized nationally through the Presidential Green Chemistry Challenge Awards.
 Prerequisite: CHE 1021 General Chemistry I and CHE 2021 Organic Chemistry I. 3 credits

 Special Topics in Chemistry (CHE 3012/4012)

 Special topics in chemistry presented on a one time or occasional basis.
 Credit and prerequisites vary depending on topic and instructor.
 1-4 credits.